‘Stop this chaos:’ Weinstein lawyer urges sex case dismissal

 The friend told defense investigators that Weinstein and the rape accuser had been “hooking up” consensually for a long time and that she never heard the accuser say anything bad about him until last year, lawyer Benjamin Brafman said in a court filing.
 The friend was not identified in court papers.

-Weinstein’s side also believes police set up a phone call between the film producer and one of his accusers shortly before his arrest, but the operation failed to produce incriminating evidence.
+Weinstein’s side also believes police set up a phone call between the film producer and one of his accusers shortly before his arrest, but that it failed to produce incriminating evidence.

 “The only reasonably prudent decision would be to stop this chaos now,” Brafman wrote, urging Judge James Burke to dismiss the case at a Dec.
 20 court hearing.